rlfebvr/Lokkerom/README.md

 ## How to use

-- Use de schematic of the database in database.sql to create it
+- Use the schematic of the database in database.sql to create it
 - Configure the .env from the MODEL.env (Tokens are provided for testing)
 - 'npm install' in the terminal
 - 'node server.js' in the terminal to start the server

-## Revelant skill used/learned
+## Relevant skill used/learned

 - Routing
 - SQL